AnirudhaRamesh/Learning-to-Detect-by-Learning-to-Predict/README.md

 Kindly visit our website above for details for the object detection performance on RetinaNet and UP-DETR.

 ### To Train, Test, and Visualize retinanet and updetr, please look at their corresponding readmes.

+*This project was done toward completion of the course Visual Learning and Recognition (16-824) in Sprint 2022 at Carnegie Mellon University